-To be credited with this unit, students must demonstrate achievement in all the learning outcomes.
+To be credited with these units, students must demonstrate achievement in all the learning outcomes.
 Furthermore, students must be observed to demonstrate achievement on more than one occasion and in different contexts to make sure that the assessment is consistent, reliable, fair and equitable.
+There are no examinations relevant to this subject.